nullpomino/nullpomino/readme_en.txt

 	Slick version problems:
 		Turn off 3D desktop (such as Beryl) to run smoother.

+		Because of a bug (or limitation) of SCIM and LWJGL, the "play_slick" shell script will disable any IME by default.
 		In the "play_slick" shell script, "XMODIFIERS=@im=none" is not needed if your system don't have SCIM.

+		If you want to run the game with SCIM enabled, try the following commands (you need access of sudo):

+sudo chmod go+r /dev/input/*
+java -cp bin:NullpoMino.jar:lib/log4j-1.2.15.jar:lib/slick.jar:lib/lwjgl.jar:lib/jorbis-0.0.15.jar:lib/jogg-0.0.7.jar:lib/ibxm.jar:lib/jinput.jar -Djava.library.path=lib mu.nu.nullpo.gui.slick.NullpoMinoSlick -j

+		The first command will allow everyone (including the game itself) to read keyboard input directly.
+		You don't have to execute this command again until you reboot/shutdown your operating system.
+		The second command will run the game with "-j" option.
+		Normally, the game will read keyboard input from LWJGL, which conflicts with SCIM.
+		However, when this option is used, the game will try to read keyboard input directly from your operating system.
+		So you can play the game with SCIM enabled.

 	SDL version problems:
 		If you tried SDL version but it didn't work, you need to manually install libsdl.